This is one of the most common marketing myths that I hear people say. And probably the WORST one to believe.

 Here’s some problems I’ve seen happen to entrepreneurs, often people who come to me after a major shitstorm has happened to their stuff and they’re desperate for a fix.
 We help them recover when we can, and then set things up properly so that it doesn’t happen again:

-Facebook Closes Your Account
+Problem 1: Facebook Closes Your Account

-Client had set up a second personal Facebook profile to run her business page, thinking that was the only way to keep her real personal profile private and separate from the business.
+This client had set up a second personal Facebook profile to run her business page, thinking that was the only way to keep her real personal profile private and separate from the business.

 Because this goes against Facebook TOS, they shut down her second personal profile (yes, they have ways to figure this out; also possible that a competitor reported her profile).